Toggle: English / Spanish

 Contrast given through an IV may cause a slight burning sensation, a metallic taste in the mouth, and a warm flushing of the body.
 These sensations are normal and usually go away within a few seconds.

-Why the test is performed
+Why the Test is Performed

-A thoracic CT may be done:
+A chest CT may be done:

 - After a chest injury